flreuss/pythonmusic/docs/intro/installation.rst

 Additional Windows Dependencies
 ...............................

 .. important:: This step must be completed **before** installing PythonMusic.
-Your installation may break without the listed
-    dependency.
-If you have installed ``python-rtmidi`` first, you may need to remove and reinstall it before continuing.
+If you have installed ``python-rtmidi`` first, you may need to remove and reinstall it after this step before continuing.

 PythonMusic on Windows requires
 `Microsoft Build Tools for Visual Studio 2022 <https://visualstudio.microsoft.com/downloads/?q=build+tools>`_.
-After downloading and running the installer, select the *Desktop development with C++* package in the workloads section (selected by default), and click install.
+After downloading and running the installer, select the *Desktop development with C++* package in the workloads section To minimise the needed disk space for installation, you can deselect all optional features in the side bar on the right side **except the current version of the MSVC build tools and Windows SDK**.
+Click on install.

 .. note::
   If you have previously installed Visual Studio or the build tools itself, make sure that the *Desktop development with C++* workload is installed.
-Visual Studio can be installed instead of the build tools, which only provide VS' functionalities without the full application suite.
+Visual Studio can be used instead of the build tools, as long as the same dependencies are installed.

 Synth